skperry99/pixel-pets/README.md

 ---

-## 📜 License
+## License

-This project was created as a **LaunchCode Full-Stack Capstone Project**.
-Please contact the author before using it for commercial purposes.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

 ---